By William Swaim, Communications Specialist, Wyandotte Tribe of Oklahoma

 Wyandotte Tribe of Oklahoma CEO Kelly Carpino, Wyandotte Precision Products President Ron Brown, and WPP General Manager Steve Selby.
 (Courtesy Photo)

-Wyandotte Precision Products, Joplin, was recently named “Manufacturer of the Year” during Oklahoma Minority Enterprise Development Week.
+Wyandotte Precision Products was named “Manufacturer of the Year” during Oklahoma Minority Enterprise Development Week.
 The event for minority entrepreneurs was coordinated by the REI Native American Business Centers.

 “It is an honor for our team at Wyandotte Precision Products to receive the award from the MED organization and REI of Oklahoma,” Ron Brown, WPP president, said in a statement.
 “We still have a tremendous amount of work to do to meet our goals, but the award is an unexpected and welcome recognition of our efforts so far.